nderr/reciprocal_swimming/README.md

 1. Clone the repository
 2. Copy the file config.mk.in to config.mk
 3. Edit the contents of config.mk to correspond to the the system locations of the above dependencies

+### Building
+After navigating into the repository and creating/editing config.mk as described above, "make" will build the executables.
+If you're only interested in building the simulation code, you can type "make solves" to build the solver without the visualization tools (avoiding the need to install their dependencies.)
+Similarly, "make stats" will build only the visualization tools.

+### Running
+(More detail on running the code will be added soon.)

+To solve a system with separation distance S, left sphere radius lr, right sphere radius rr, and inertial parameter M^2, run

+mpirun -np num_procs swim_steady -S S -R lr -r rr -M M^2 -o output_directory m p

+This will solve the system over a 2m x m grid of finite elements of polynomial order p for the velocities and p-1 for the pressures.